ryanramage/casern/README.md

 [![Build Status](https://secure.travis-ci.org/ryanramage/casern.svg?branch=master)](http://travis-ci.org/ryanramage/casern) TAP 💯 club

+unidirectional data-flow manager for persistent, multi-tenant state machines

-Casern like redux but for when you have a lot of little state machines.
+Casern like server side redux, for when you have a lot of little state machines.
 For example handling chatbot states across thousands of conversations.

 The structure of data flow is based on [barracks](https://www.npmjs.com/package/barracks).
 In casern, the state is persistent, and you can have a bunch of different state machines.